springdoc/springdoc.github.io/faq.md

 ###  How can I map `Pageable` (spring-date-commons) object to correct URL-Parameter in Swagger UI?

-- To enable improved Pageable support, projects that uses `spring-data` should add this dependency together with the `springdoc-openapi-ui` dependency:
+The projects that uses `spring-data` should add this dependency together with the `springdoc-openapi-ui` dependency:
 ```xml
 <dependency>
     <groupId>org.springdoc</groupId>